More Super Than Superman1 of 8

 January 30 marks actor Gene Hackman's 90th birthday - an occasion that naturally put us in mind of one of his most iconic roles - Superman: The Movie's Lex Luthor.

 But Hackman's not the only actor who helped define Luthor on the big and small screens.

-Though the five actors on this list aren't the only ones to have portrayed Luthor, they're the ones whose takes on Superman's arch-foe have evolved and informed the character with their performances.
+Though the six actors in this countdown aren't the only ones to have portrayed Luthor, they're the ones whose takes on Superman's arch-foe have evolved and informed the character with their performances.

 Without further ado, here are the five most iconic Lex Luthor actors ever, ranked.

 6. Jesse Eisenberg2 of 8

 Jesse Eisenbrg’s Batman v Superman: Dawn of Justice Lex Luthor isn’t exactly a fan favorite (though he’s got his admirers to be sure), but it’s hard to argue Eisenberg found a niche for Luthor as a demented wunderkind bent on manipulating the world’s heroes into fighting each other.

 It’s unclear what future if any Eisenberg’s Luthor has on film, but he was last scene in a post-credits scene for Justice League in which he seemingly recruited Deathstroke to a big screen version of the Legion of Doom that may or may not ever come to fruition.

 When The CW first announced their decision to cast Jon Cryer as Lex Luthor in Supergirl, the skepticism ran deep.
 Four years after finishing his 12-season run on CBS's Two and a Half Men, the actor, who many still think of as Pretty in Pink's iconic, lovable, nerdy character Duckie, the actor took a huge risk in stepping into the villainous role.